harlowja/gerritbot2/README.rst

 Gerritbot version 2.0
 =====================

-A (errbot based) gerrit bot/plugin that can communicate with with the gerrit event ssh stream and receive events and drop those events into slack (or other backends) using built-in templates.
+A (errbot based) gerrit bot/plugin that can communicate with the gerrit event MQTT stream and receive events and drop those events into slack (or other backends) using built-in templates.

 Ensure that before using you: